Ravnur-Inc/ams-api-replacement-demo-app/docs/custom-storage.md

 The "Name" field should contain the name of the storage account you are connecting.

-The "Managed Identity" field is automatically populated with the Client ID of the Managed Identity from Ravnur Media Services managed resource group.

 ![Adding new storage to the RMS configuration](img/storage-add.png)

 4. Set the new storage account as Primary